 The researchers couldn't find any "convincing evidence for the preservation of ancient DNA" in either of the two copal samples they studied, and they concluded that "DNA is not preserved in this type of material," they wrote in the study.

 They added, "Our results raise further doubts about claims of DNA extraction from fossil insects in amber, many millions of years older than copal."
-[What If a Giant Asteroid Had Not Wiped Out the Dinosaurs?]

 If researchers choose to study the DNA lurking in dinosaur bone, it will be difficult to say whether it was dinosaurian in nature, the experts said.

 "The DNA fragments that were recovered from that horse bone were short (on average 40-ish letters long) and showed characteristic signs of postmortem damage," Shapiro told Live Science in an email.
 "But they could be mapped to the genome of a modern horse, and so we know that they were of horse origin."

 In contrast, the dinosaurs' living relatives are birds.
 But birds evolved out of the theropod line — a group of bipedal, largely carnivorous dinosaurs such as Tyrannosaurus rex and Velociraptor.
 Other dinosaur groups — including the hadrosaurs (the duck-billed dinosaurs), the ceratopsians (such as Triceratops), the stegosaurs and the ankylosaurs — do not have living relatives.